 A humanoid horse imposingly kisses a female human by a beach on a certain peaceful and calm night.
 Crickets cheer in the distance as stars gleam on the horizon.
 The blue of the night sky is planted above the blue of the ocean. . .
 Welcome to the show, BoJack Horseman!

-As Netflix releases the fifth season of BoJack, written originally by Raphael Bob-Waksberg and Hanawalt, we once again get to see the ceaseless moving of a bright beautiful menagerie of animals pitted against humans.
-Sadcom regains a whole new dimension after Rick and Morty, and promises another deplorable journey in Bojack’s God forsaken “Hollywoo.”
-Our Bojack Horseman himself is a distressed and self-loathing protagonist who is consumed deep into the toxic celebrity culture, and it is just the kind of show that a generation of unresolved psychological complexities needs.
+As Netflix releases the fifth season of BoJack, written originally by Raphael Bob-Waksberg and Hanawalt, once again we get to see the ceaseless moving of a bright beautiful menagerie of animals pitted against humans.
+Sadcom regains a whole new dimension after Rick and Morty and promises another deplorable journey in God forsaken “Hollywoo”-the irony.
+Bojack Horseman himself is a distressed, self-loathing protagonist consumed deep into the toxic celebrity culture and it is just the kind of show that a generation of unresolved psychological complexities needs.

 “I guess I’ll just try